AguaClara/Textbook/README.md

 4. `git push origin <tagname>`

 Pushing a tag will kick off the automated release workflow which builds the PDF and HTML documentation.
+# Technical Reports
+We are using [sphinx_ext_substitution](https://github.com/NordicHPC/sphinx_ext_substitution)  to replace keywords.
+This enables accessing the last part of the map to find a specific variable.
+For example, $..lfom.rowN, will find all of the variables where the map ends with lfom.rowN.
+If more than one option is available sphinx_ext_substitution will throw an error.
+The solution is to add more detail to the map name and perhaps specify the entrance tank or filter.

+Each plant’s technical report will live in its own repository in the [AguaClara Reach github](https://github.com/AguaClara-Reach).
+The plant repository main branch will contain all of the data needed to create the technical report.
+1. plant.yml
+2. index.rst
+The gh-pages branch will have the html files and folder structure

+Create a readme in the plant

+# Working in Visual Studio Code and in the cmd line